section-engineering-education/engineering-education/async.md

 ### Defining an Executor
 <!-- This needs a lot of work and rewrites -->
 An executor is what takes a future and runs it.
-How to run it, whether that be singlethreaded or multithreaded, with priorities, and so on, is left very open-ended as far as rust is concerned. <!-- there are too many commas: i'm just trying to say that async does not mean single-threaded -->
+How to run it, whether that be single-threaded or multithreaded, with priorities, and so on, is left very open-ended as far as rust is concerned. <!-- there are too many commas: I'm just trying to say that async does not mean single-threaded -->
-However, In this article we will only be talking about how an [even loop](https://en.wikipedia.org/wiki/Event_loop) driven executer works using a single thread.
+However, In this article, we will only be talking about how an [even loop](https://en.wikipedia.org/wiki/Event_loop) driven executer works using a single thread.

 We can sort of think about how we can implement an executor similar to our first asynchronous function idea:
 We could iterate over each future and poll it to check if it is ready; and if it is not ready, just poll it again.